 The script then installs the krb5-pkinit and pam_krb5 packages and sets the relevant configuration files.
+For RHEL 8 and later, as PAM_KRB5 is moved to the EPEL repository, the script tries to enable EPEL in those distributions.

 Disable FAS